wp-plugins/socials-ignited/readme.txt

 == Changelog ==

+= 1.9.1 =
+* Fixed an issue where some installations with no widgets assigned would throw a warning.

 = 1.9 =
 * Prefixed some classes and JS functions.
 This fixes unexpected behavior caused in some CSSIgniter themes.
 * The old widget (image icons) is now unavailable for new installations.
 Existing installations that have the widget assigned will remain unaffected (until v2.0 where it will be completely removed).